curzonj/bitburner/README.md

 ## Early game

+Target foodnstuff, joesguns, and sigmacosmetics at first.

-1. run `grind.js` to get your hacking level up.
+1. First run `grind.js` to get your hacking level up and prep the servers.
-2. When you're ready for money run `scheduler.js`.
-At first you'll need to specify the targets with `--target` to balance between running out of memory sometimes and your memory all being unused.
+2. Then run `scheduler.js --steal 0.01 --concurrency 5`